Svetixbot/restorant/readme.md

 ```

 ### What's this monadic thing again?
-Every directive is essentially a function from HttpRequest to Result[R, A]
+Every directive is essentially a function from HttpRequest to Result[R, A].
 Result class provides us a monadic behavior.
-What does it mean?
+What does that mean?
-Result will be a wrapper of the output of your directive, which can contain either left or right.
+Result will be a wrapper of the output of your directive, which can contain either a left or right.
-Left is usually represent and Error or a value indicating that some calculation in your function went wrong.
+Left is usually representing an Error or a value indicating that some calculation in your function went wrong.
 Right is the desired result of your function, when things go the way you expect.

 We always have this desire to split our code into independent self-contained testable units.
-And we always fight with dependencies, when one unit depend on the outcomes of the other unit.
+And we always fight with dependencies, when one unit depends on the outcome of the other units.

 Here are the examples of 2 units/functions: getCustomerById(id) and getTaxForCustomer(customer)